Structural Unemployment, Its Causes, and Examples

 One cause of structural unemployment is technological advances in an industry.
 That often happens in manufacturing.
 Robots have been replacing unskilled workers.
 These workers must get training in computer operations if they want to keep working in the same industry.
 They learn how to manage the robots doing the work they used to do.

-A second cause is trade agreements, such as NAFTA.
-When the agreement first lifted trade restrictions, many factories relocated to Mexico.
+A second cause is trade agreements, such as the North American Free Trade Agreement.
+When NAFTA first lifted trade restrictions, many factories relocated to Mexico.
 They left their former employees without a place to work.
-For more, see Causes of Unemployment.
+The agreement proved to be one of the nation’s underlying causes of unemployment.

 Why were older workers more affected than younger ones by structural unemployment?
 There were five reasons: